nus-cs2113-AY2122S2/tp/docs/DeveloperGuide.md

 Storage is an interface supporting write/read data to/from computer storage:
 * Storage interface is implemented by JsonStorage in Mod Happy, which will read and load data to and from json format.
 * ListStorage can save a ArrayList of any class that extends Object in json format, and read them back into corresponding objects.
 (E.g. ModuleListStorage, TaskListStorage inherit from ListStorage)
-* There are navigability to Storage from Main and SaveCommand, which handles the load and write data to/from disk respectively.
   <br><br><br>

 ## 6. Implementation